ronishg27/Genetic-algorithm/readme.md

 ## Features

-- Binary encoding of individuals
+- Binary encoding and decoding of individuals
-- Uniform crossover to produce offspring
+- Two point crossover to produce offspring
 - Mutation to introduce variability
-- Roulette wheel selection for choosing parents
-- Fitness function based on the quadratic equation `3x^2 - 11x + 4`
+- Fitness function based on the quadratic equation `x^2 - 49`

 ## Installation (Jupyter)